andrewtwin/ansible-role-install_nvidia_cuda/README.md

 Role Name
 =========

-A brief description of the role goes here.
+Install one of the pre-compiled Nvidia drivers and cuda-toolkit on RHEL8 or RHEL9

 Requirements
 ------------